 - 1. Such topics are properly to be subjected to Scripture.
 Unless we are to abandon the first Covenant affirmation, the positions we reach must faithfully reflect the teaching of the Bible. - 2.
-We need not fear new perspectives on human sexuality simply because they are new nor fear to maintain traditional perspectives simply because they no longer command majority assent within wider society. - We may be confident of the capacity of Scripture to lead us into truth in relation to understanding human sexuality in our contemporary world and also to empower the church to be God's emissary of love and light, of divine revelation and reconciliation. - 4.
+We need not fear new perspectives on human sexuality simply because they are new nor fear to maintain traditional perspectives simply because they no longer command majority assent within wider society. - 3.
+We may be confident of the capacity of Scripture to lead us into truth in relation to understanding human sexuality in our contemporary world and also to empower the church to be God's emissary of love and light, of divine revelation and reconciliation. - 4.
 We can only experience that empowerment when we are prepared to seriously engage with the texts of Scripture and undertake careful exeges that understands what the texts say about the subject of human sexuality within their original historical and cultural contexts. - 5.
 The church is created by the word of God and is the primary location of biblical interpretation.
 The Spirit who leads all of God's people in this work is the same Spirit who inspired the texts.
-The authentic witness of the Spirit in the life of the church and careful exegesis will therefore corroborate each other in relation to God's design for human sexuality. - Our approach to interpreting what the Bible says about God's design for human sexuality must be a canonical one.
-We cannot reach appropriate conclusions on the basis of isolated texts or by excluding or rewriting texts.
+The authentic witness of the Spirit in the life of church and careful exegesis will therefore corroborate each other in relation to God's design for human sexuality.